min-dles/prime-solo-project/README.md

     - To clear form fields/inputs for new entry
     - Dispatch another FETCH_TASKS to DB when user returns to Home or other views
     - DELETE: confirmation pop-up
+    - Moon emojis where Phase: # is showing on chips